Mathematics-in-Oncology/ComputationalColonicCrypts/README.md

 Several existing files have to be replaced and further files have to be added to the original Chaste installation.
 For this, both folders `cell_based` and `crypt` with subfolders and files can be downloaded from this repository and moved into the Chaste source code in `/path/to/Chaste_source_code/`.
-Note: Do not copy the `run.cpp` in this step.
+Note: Do not copy the `run.cpp` and `Visualize2dCentreCells.java` in this step.

 Merge the folders and replace the already existing files with the files for the Lynch syndrome simulation.
 The easiest way to do this is to select both folders `cell_based` and `crypt`,